yiqiao-yin/pace-u-cs667/capstone/README.md

 ### Concept Overview
 [Go back to TOC](#table-of-contents)

 Ystar* aims to build an AI-powered coaching platform tailored for first-time managers in culturally complex environments like Japan and South Korea.
 This project focuses on developing real-time chat coaching features using generative AI to deliver personalized and context-aware guidance.
 This platform provides a customized coaching service by utilizing user-specific information (e.g., company size, team structure, personality test results).
-It continuously enhances coaching quality by incorporating chat history into the context for more personalized and adaptive interactions.
+Also, it continuously enhances coaching quality by incorporating chat history into the context for more personalized and adaptive interactions.
+The developers will be responsible for building a chat-based web application, managing backend data, and implementing Generative AI integration to ensure intelligent coaching experiences.
+This aligns with Ystar*'s mission to provide culturally sensitive, scalable, and affordable coaching solutions.

 <span style="color: red;">**THIS PROJECT HAS AN EXTERNAL STAKEHOLDER.
 PLEASE REACH OUT FOR CONTACT.**</span>